jaybirdSportJenkins/bandit-the-cat-ios-fastlane-example/README.md

   - I can include `.env` in my `.gitignore` file so no one else has my credentials

 ## Fastlane
-- [Fastfile](https://github.com/RokkinCat/bandit-the-cat-ios-fastlane-example/blob/master/fastlane/Fastfile) - define your lanes (test, beta, deploy, inhouse)
+- [Fastfile](https://github.com/RokkinCat/bandit-the-cat-ios-fastlane-example/blob/master/fastlane/Fastfile) - define your lanes (test, beta, deploy, inhouse, etc.)
+- [actions](https://github.com/RokkinCat/bandit-the-cat-ios-fastlane-example/tree/master/fastlane/actions) - create custom actions for your lanes (upload to S3, upload through FTP, send a text through Twilio, etc.)

 ## Snapshot
 - Used to take screenshots across all/any devices